Code-Over-Time/varcade_games/README.md

 ![Screenshot of an active game in Varcade Games](assets/documentation/rpsa_character_selection.png "Varcade Games Game")

-You can check out an active dev server [here](https://varcade-games.com) (Note: This dev server is deployed to a K8S cluster, but it is small in order to keep it cheap - so it will likely be unstable under load).
+You can check out an active dev server [here](https://varcade-games.com).

+**Note:** This dev server is deployed to a K8S cluster, but it is small in order to keep it cheap - so it will likely be unstable under load.

+It is also not entirely secure, so don't use real personal information, any real looking email will work for registration.
+This server will also be periodically wiped).

 ***